kronwiz/r3-mysql/README.md

 The difference between `string!` and `binary!` is that a string is always converted to UTF8 before sending it to the database, while the content of a binary buffer is left untouched.

 Note also that MySQL performs other conversions when writing to a field, so that a Rebol `integer!` value, for example, can be used for anyone of the integer field variants (actually you can use it also for a string field, but that forces MySQL to do more work because it has to convert the number to a string).
-The same goes for a `binary!` value: the client side uses a string buffer, but you can write it to a BLOB field because MySQL does the necessary conversion.

 ### Other attributes and methods